gabeculbertson/LingoMap/CONTRIBUTING.md

 ### Prepare Database
 Before the website can run, database must be properly populated.
 Run `python manage.py makemigrations` will generate the necessary migrations, and `python manage.py migrate` will populate the database.
 These steps should be redone whenever the database schema is modified.

+### Running manage.py Commands in PyCharm
+`manage.py` is basically a script that executes various administrative functions.
+In Command Line one would simply run `python manage.py [command]`, but in PyCharm, pressing Alt+R will give you a console to run these commands, with autocomplete.

 ### Create admin user
 It goes without saying that a superuser must be created to administer the website.
 Running `python manage.py createsuperuser` will do this for you.